-Whilst setting up her own practice, Caroline also taught at the College of Osteopaths, setting up one of their training clinics.
-Later she became Vice Principal at the college.
+Caroline also taught at the College of Osteopaths, setting up one of their training clinics, before becoming Vice Principal.

 Caroline sees a broad spectrum of patients, from young children to the elderly.
 Caroline is very respectful of the needs of religious women in the surrounding community.

 Pregnant women come to seek treatment from Caroline and she also deals with them post-natally.
-Adolencent patients are also seen on a regular basis, using osteopathic and craino-sacral techniques.
+Adolescent patients are also seen on a regular basis, using osteopathic and craino-sacral techniques.